ankaAR/bestiario5e/_creatures/assassin.md

 ***Sneak Attack (1/Turn).*** The assassin deals an extra 13 (4d6) damage when it hits a target with a weapon attack and has advantage on the attack roll, or when the target is within 5 ft. of an ally of the assassin that isn't incapacitated and the assassin doesn't have disadvantage on the attack roll.

-### Actions
+### Acciones

-***Multiattack.*** The assassin makes two shortsword attacks.
+***Multiataque.*** The assassin makes two shortsword attacks.

-***Shortsword.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
-Hit: 6 (1d6 + 3) piercing damage, and the target must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.
+***Shortsword.*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
+Impacto: 6 (1d6 + 3) piercing damage, and the target must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.

-***Light Crossbow.*** Ranged Weapon Attack: +6 to hit, range 80/320 ft., one target.
-Hit: 7 (1d8 + 3) piercing damage, and the target must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.
+***Light Crossbow.*** Ranged Weapon Attack: +6 to hit, range 80/320 pies, un objetivo.
+Impacto: 7 (1d8 + 3) piercing damage, and the target must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.